 • Spell out your long-term plans and your stretch goals (those that are higher effort and may be higher risk).

-• Open up about all challenges and concerns, including those you may feel sensitive about.
+• Open up about all business challenges and concerns, including those you may feel sensitive about.

 • Introduce your team—at all levels—to the Truist team.